 The „Central Contact Point for Asylum Seekers“ of the State of Saxony-Anhalt is located on the outskirts of Halberstadt.
 Up to 900 people live on the former barracks grounds of the NVA border troops, which have served as a first reception centre for refugees since the 1990s.
-The allocation of migrants and refugees to the federal states is carried out by the software EASY, which carries out the distribution according to the so-called „Königstein Key“, which is recalculated every year and is based on the population and tax revenues.
+The allocation of migrants and refugees to the federal states is executed by the software EASY, which carries out the distribution according to the so-called „Königstein Key“, which is recalculated every year and based on the population and tax revenues.
 For Saxony-Anhalt, this means the admission of about 3% of the refugees arriving in Germany.
 The registration is the starting point for the asylum procedure, which takes on average half a year, but can be delayed by uncertainties or obstacles.
-From Halberstadt, the refugees and migrants are distributed to refugee accommodations in the towns or districts that are not part of a district, or they are accommodated decentrally.
+From Halberstadt, the refugees and migrants are distributed to refugee accommodations in the districts or district-free cities, or they are accommodated decentrally.

 Bruns‘ self-portraits were created during the work, hourly over a period of three months, the duration of the photographic project: repetitive gestures and actions, the return of the eternally same.
 The pictures reveal nothing about the individual, nor the rooms or activities performed.
 We see empty spaces that struggle with photography’s claim to reality.
 Nothing is created or emerges and only nuances are subject to change.
 Public relations presents itself as the true cement of the system, whose open threads are thus brought together in the fiction of a continuous whole.

 „Das Schloss“ attempts to transcend this unity and is concerned with photographic perceptiveness and imaging ability.
 It examines the role of the photographer, as an acting subject that moves in an indeterminate state between presence and absence.
 The documentary process is presented as a one-sided gesture of appropriation, which exchanges the home desk for an adventure for a while.